atom/node-oniguruma/README.md

 `string` - The string to search.

-`startPosition` - The position to start the search at, defaults to `0`.
+`startPosition` - The optional position to start the search at, defaults to `0`.

 `callback` - The `(error, match)` function to call when done, `match` will be null if no matches were found. `match` will be an array of objects for each